SunLab-UGA/RF-3DGS/README.md

 To create a custom RF dataset, follow these steps:

 1. **Prepare the 3D Model**: Ensure you have a detailed 3D model built in Blender, exported as a Mitsuba `.xml` project, and loaded into Sionna for simulation.
-For example, our **NIST_lobby** model is provided in [RF-3DGS Jupyter Notebook](https://drive.google.com/file/d/12Biy_566ImZtyyOuEOiHNPTtQ0iRyIUQ/view?usp=sharing).
    - Follow the **Sionna Documentation** to set up your own.
    - Alternatively, use simple models from [WiSegRT](https://github.com/SunLab-UGA/WiSegRT) (note: light sources need to be added for later visual dataset rendering).